 Other places to find good ideas are sites like Quora, Reddit or Answer the Public, where you can check out the topics people are talking about or searching for.
 Use these as inspiration to craft emails that address key issues for your target audience.

 Buzzsumo is another good research source because it highlights the most shared social content.
 And if people are sharing, then people are reading.

 You can also use headline generators to come up with titles as a starting point for winning subject lines.
 Tools to try include:

 - Tweak Your Biz Title Generator

 Now you know how the secrets of writing email marketing copy that converts, why not check out our email marketing guide for tips on creating your overall email marketing strategy.
-And, if you’re looking for a new email marketing service, check out our top picks for Mailchimp alternatives.
-Also, don’t forget to follow us on Facebook and Twitter for more helpful guides.
+We also have a list of email marketing best practices for list building that you’ll find helpful.